 |Lack of time|

-- Break up activities into three short (10-minute) sessions instead of one longer session.
+- Break up activities into four short (10-minute) sessions instead of one longer session.

 - Watch less TV.
 Giving up one TV show gives you 30 minutes more in your day.

 - Combine physical activities with other things you like to do.
 For example, meet a friend for a walk instead of for coffee.